andrechalom/wicman/README.md

+# wicman - a minimalistic WIreless Connection MANager

-wicman is a minimalistic WIreless Connection MANager, intended to be light-weight, with few dependencies, and implement command-line access to wireless networks.
+wicman is a minimalistic wireless connection manager, intended to be light-weight, with few dependencies, and implement command-line access to wireless networks.